mithunpaul08/remotePrintLectura/README.md

+## Prerequisites

 you will have to install Expect if you don't already have it:https://linux.die.net/man/1/expect

+for mac: `brew install expect`

 Change the login details to yours obviously

 as of fall 2018 lw0d is the name of the printer in 7th floor kitchen of gould simpson. change that too.

-command to use from you laptop/machine outside lectura vlan: `./printLectura.sh zlib.pdf`
+# command to use from you laptop/machine outside lectura vlan: `./printLectura.sh zlib.pdf`

-for mac: `brew install expect`

 also I would strictly suggest using ssh key instead of plain text